maanavwadhwa/chess/README.md

 # Chessmate
 Hi everyone!
 Welcome to Chessmate!
+To see a demo of this project visit https://youtu.be/bpIdy5QT0tg

 Project Description: